Shippea Hill railway station

-It has been noted for its low patronage: for example, only 12 passenger entries/exits were recorded at the station in 2015/16.
+It has been noted for its low patronage.
+In 2015/16, only twelve passenger entries/exits were recorded at the station.
+It is only served by one train per day in one direction on weekdays, with one in both directions on Saturdays and none on Sundays.

 History

-The station was opened in 1845 as Mildenhall Road.
-In 1885 its name was changed to Burnt Fen, and in about 1904 it adopted the name Shippea Hill.
+The station was opened on 30 July 1845 as Mildenhall Road.
+It was renamed Burnt Fen in 1885 and Shippea Hill in 1904.

 On 7 April 1906, a passenger train derailed due to excessive speed.
 Eight passengers were injured, two seriously.

-Ordnance Survey maps from the 1920s show a network of narrow-gauge horse-drawn feeder agricultural tramways running south west from the station yard onto the Hiam Estate.
-There was also a standard gauge private railway branch running east to a chicory factory, which in turn had a network of narrow gauge agricultural tramways running south east onto the Chivers Estate.
+Ordnance Survey maps from the 1920s show a network of narrow-gauge horse-drawn feeder agricultural tramways running southwest from the station yard onto the Hiam Estate.
+There was also a standard gauge private railway branch running east to a chicory factory, which in turn had a network of narrow gauge agricultural tramways running southeast onto the Chivers Estate.

-On 3 December 1976, at about 4 pm, a passenger train collided with a lorry on an unmanned level crossing near Shippea Hill.
-The train driver, Robert (Bob) Hitcham, was killed and eight of his passengers were injured.
+On 3 December 1976, at about 16:00, a passenger train collided with a lorry on an unstaffed level crossing near Shippea Hill.
+The train driver, Robert Hitcham, was killed, and eight passengers were injured.

+Until 1987, there was a daily through train to London Liverpool Street from Norwich and return.

-The wooden level crossing gates at Shippea Hill used to be operated manually by the signalman in the local signal box.
-In 2012, the signal box was closed and the crossing was renewed with automatic barriers and warning lights.
+The wooden level crossing gates at Shippea Hill used to be operated manually by the signaller in the local signal box.
+In 2012, the signal box was closed and the crossing gates were replaced with automatic barriers and warning lights.